Deportation & Removal Defense

-Immigrants with attorneys fare better at every stage of the court process
+Immigrants with lawyers fare better at every stage of the court process

 Represented immigrants were much more likely to apply for relief from deportation.

-- Detained immigrants with counsel were nearly 11 times more likely to seek relief such as asylum than those without representation (32 percent with counsel versus 3 percent without).
+- Detained immigrants with legal counsel were nearly 11 times more likely to seek relief such as asylum than those without legal representation (32 percent with counsel versus 3 percent without).

-- Immigrants who were never detained were five times more likely to seek relief if they had an attorney (78 percent with counsel versus 15 percent without).
+- Immigrants who were never detained were five times more likely to seek relief if they had a defense attorney (78 percent with counsel versus 15 percent without).

 Represented immigrants were more likely to obtain the immigration relief they sought.